AdobeDocs/deliverability-learn.en/help/additional-resources/csr-ssl-certificate-request.md

 ---
-title: CSR and SSL certificate request process
+title: CSR and SSL Certificate request process
-description:  Learn how to install SSL certificates on the subdomains you delegated to Adobe.
+description:  Learn how to install SSL Certificates on the subdomains you delegated to Adobe.
 feature: Deliverability
 kt:
 thumbnail: